-On the other hand, in Section (y) Article 13.2 of the Board of Directors Regulations stipulates that notwithstanding other duties that may be assigned to it at any given moment by the Board of Directors, the Audit and Control Commission has the duty to y) inform, in advance of approval by the General Meeting of Shareholders or the Board of Director of Related-Party Transactions and supervise the internal procedure established by the Company concerning these transactions, the approval of which is delegated in accordance with applicable regulations.
+On the other hand, Articles 13.2.y) ("Audit and Control Commission.
+Composition, Powers and Functioning") of the Board of Directors Regulations and 5.1.(vi).b) ("Commission Duties") of the Audit and Control Commission Regulations stipulate that, notwithstanding other duties that may be assigned to it at any given moment by the Board of Directors, the Audit and Control Commission has the duty to "inform, in advance of approval by the General Meeting of Shareholders or the Board of Director of Related-Party Transactions and supervise the internal procedure established by the Company concerning these transactions, the approval of which is delegated in accordance with applicable regulations".